-What We Like: Natural hardwood, non-slip tips, carved edges
+What We Love: Natural hardwood, non-slip tips, carved edges

-What We Don't Like: Color may fade, rounder shape may roll
+What We Don't Love: Color may fade, rounder shape may roll

 Wood chopsticks inevitably warp; they need to be replaced more frequently and require more care than any other material.
 This care includes more delicate handwashing and oiling if you want them to last longer.
 However, they feel warm in hand, offer satisfying texture, and are low heat conductors, making wood chopsticks a popular option.

 It’s important not to buy painted ones, which may have harmful chemicals.
 Luckily, unembellished styles can still be stunning, like these Japanese-style chopsticks.
 They're constructed of natural cassia siamea wood and coated with natural lacquer by Chinese craftsmen.
 With curved, carved edges on the top half and texturized, sanded tips to better hold onto food, these unique chopsticks are simultaneously modern and traditional.

 Length: 8.8 inches | Material: Wood | Number of Pairs: 5

 Best Metal: CATHYLIFE Chopsticks Reusable 316 Stainless Steel Color Laser Engraved

 What We Love: Color laser engraving will stay true over time, multiple design options, relatively lightweight, laser-etched grips